Your Trigger Alert: Disruption - The Good and The Bad

-SPEED BUMP: Disruption is an interruption that diverts from your plan.
+SPEED BUMP: Disruption is an interruption that diverts you from your plan.

 I stipulate that the most successful companies build an annual plan and follow it as well as they can.
 It’s often a struggle to follow it, for many reasons.
 Strangely, many of those reasons are self-inflicted diversions.

 • Potential new customers

 • Product line extensions that can be “easily” produced

 After you observe that these all look good, remember how full your days are, how reluctant your team is to take on a new challenge, and how much you’ve committed to deliver this year’s results.